Food Allergy

 Other resources

-• Download the presentation slides from our training "Demystifying the Risks of Allergy Risk Assessment" held at Food Allergy Forum 2023 here.
+• Presentation slides from the training "Demystifying the Risks of Allergy Risk Assessment" held at Food Allergy Forum 2023 - Download here.

 For more information about the Food Allergy Task Force click here.